nicholasaleks/SecDev-Test/brute_force_by_timing/README.md

 Any operating system that will run docker-compose and docker should be sufficient.
 Debian GNU/Linux stretch (presently stable) is recommended.

-The system will require access to the Internet at least until the attack is complete.
+The system will require access to the Internet at least until the instructons under secton "2.
+Prepare the Attack" are complete.

 ### 1. Required State Setup